fdcl-gwu/cpp-plots/README.md

 All the methods discussed so far uses different libraries developed in C++.
 In contrast, this method uses a server-client communication between C++ code and Python code so that all the plots are drawn using Python's Matplotlib.
 This does not suffer from issues related to multithreading as discussed above.
+This can be used for plotting real-time data while talking to hardware.

 Also, has the potential to explore all the Matplotlib functions even after the updates without waiting for some third party developers (most of whome develop them as a service to others in spite of working on actual jobs) to update their libraries.

 This method works as follows: